keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 Stop your Airflow environment, rebuild your Astro project into a Docker image, and restart your Airflow environment with the new Docker image.

 You can use this command to rebuild an Astro project and run it locally.
-See [Develop and Run a Project Locally](develop-project.md#build-and-run-a-project-locally).

 ### Usage